s-johansson/monitoring-common-shell-library/FUNCREF.md

 0 on success, 1 on failure

-## 35. Function `get_result_code`
+## 35. Function `has_result_code`

-outputs the plugin-code, if it has already been set - in this case it returns
+returns 0, if the plugin-code has already been set.
+Otherwise it returns 1.
-0. Otherwise it returns 1.

-*Outputs*: string

 ### 35b.
 Returns